robin-varghese/openai_promptengg/README.txt

 For explanation of the code, please refer the notebook itself.
 Generate the API key from https://platform.openai.com/settings/organization/api-keys Inorder to save the API Key, add a file in the project directory with name .env and add the API key.
 Use the reference in the code.
+I had to purchase the minium package to run these samples, because the free quota gets exhausted quickly while writing and troubleshooting the code.

 Also add a file .gitignore in the project directory and add .env file in this.
 This will restrict local git sending the .env file to the remote repo.